RenderKit/embree/doc/src/install.md

 `README.txt` file.

-Please have a look at the [Compiling Embree] section on how to create an Embree package from sources of required.
+Please have a look at the [Compiling Embree] section on how to create an Embree package from sources if required.

 ### AOT Compilation